The other pages are:

 A vampire minion of Sunday who in life had been a UC Sunnydale student.

-- Chekhov's Gunman: After appearing in the first episode of Season 4, Tom reappears many episodes later to help Spike escape the Initiative and give a bit of exposition on them.
+- Chekhov's Gunman: After appearing in "The Freshman", Tom reappears many episodes later to help Spike escape the Initiative and give a bit of exposition on them.

 - Mook: For Sunday.

 - Screw This, I'm Outta Here!: When Buffy and the Scoobies bring the fight to Sunday and her mooks, Tom makes a run for it.
-He doesn't get very far before the Initiative grabs him.
+Unlike the other member of their gang to do so, he doesn't get very far before the Initiative grabs him.

 - "I am Dracula.
 Could I be any less?"